twin-bridges/ansible-ons/day3/apis/apis_ex7.md

 " cookie="4480226471677181"><ip-netmask>1.1.1.1/32</ip-netmask></request>
 ```

 This provides you most of the information required to create your Playbook.
-In addition to the API key you will need to pass the following argumetns:
+In addition to the API key you will need to pass the following arguments:

   - type
   - action